Sovexe/byond-medal-scraper/README.md

 - Supports concurrent scraping for faster execution
 - Includes a progress bar to show scraping progress
 - Adds a delay between batches to be considerate to the web server
+- Can resume scraping from where it left off if interrupted

 ## Requirements